Network synthesis filters: Driving point impedance

 The driving point impedance is a mathematical representation of the input impedance of a filter in the frequency domain using one of a number of notations such as Laplace transform (s-domain) or Fourier transform (jω-domain).
 Treating it as a one-port network, the expression is expanded using continued fraction or partial fraction expansions.
 The resulting expansion is transformed into a network (usually a ladder network) of electrical elements.
-Taking an output from the end of this network, so realised, will transform it into a two-port network filter with the desired transfer function.
+Taking an output from the end of this network, so realized, will transform it into a two-port network filter with the desired transfer function.

-Not every possible mathematical function for driving point impedance can be realised using real electrical components.
-Wilhelm Cauer (following on from R. M. Foster) did much of the early work on what mathematical functions could be realised and in which filter topologies.
+Not every possible mathematical function for driving point impedance can be realized using real electrical components.
+Wilhelm Cauer (following on from R. M. Foster) did much of the early work on what mathematical functions could be realized and in which filter topologies.
 The ubiquitous ladder topology of filter design is named after Cauer.

-There are a number of canonical forms of driving point impedance that can be used to express all (except the simplest) realisable impedances.
+There are a number of canonical forms of driving point impedance that can be used to express all (except the simplest) realizable impedances.
 The most well known ones are;